Gaining Accreditation and Developing Consensus Methods in the Cannabis Testing Lab

 Cannabis regulatory bodies are increasingly requiring testing laboratories to be ISO/IEC 17025 accredited which is the pinnacle standard of laboratory quality assurance.
 ISO/IEC 17025 states that labs should “preferably” use standard test methods.
 Presently there are none for the cannabis industry.
 In the absence of standard, official, and compendial methods, ISO/IEC 17025 requires labs to develop and validate in-house methods.
 In those cases where regulatory bodies require ISO/IEC 17025 accreditation before issuing business licenses, method validation and method verification are at best, challenging for the laboratory and the accreditation body.

-In this webinar Dr Audino will discuss the basic parameters that should be characterized when validating and verifying analytical methods.
-Further, the fundamental differences between method validation and method verification will be covered, and the conditions under which each will be required.
-Finally, a status update on the development of consensus analytical methods will be provided.
+Speaking in 2018, Dr Susan Audino discusses the basic parameters that should be characterized when validating and verifying analytical methods.
+Further, the fundamental differences between method validation and method verification, the conditions under which each will be required and a status update on the development of consensus analytical methods will be explored.